 This understanding of illumination is particularly apparent in the De magistro, where Augustine argues that only God can teach us.
 Of course, other people can tell us things, and can thereby communicate ideas to us.
 And we can believe what others tell us: indeed, our lives would be impoverished if we didn’t regularly accept what others tell us.
 But all of this stays at the level of mere belief.
 It is not knowledge unless we grasp with our minds the truth of what we are hearing:

 When I speak the truth, I do not teach someone who sees these truths.
 For he is taught not by my words but by the things themselves made manifest within when God discloses them (12.40).

-The speaker's role is not irrelevant in this process.
-My words give the listener an idea that he can then verify for himself in light of God's illumination.
+The speaker’s role is not irrelevant in this process.
+My words give listeners an idea that they can then verify for themselves in light of God’s illumination.
 Illumination is what allows us to go from mere true belief to knowledge.
 Illumination provides justification.

 This account is most attractive in cases of a priori knowledge or pure reasoning, where we grasp through the mind alone that an argument is valid or that a conclusion is necessary.
 But there is another strain of thought running through Augustine, one that focuses on the mind’s ability to transcend the untrustworthy senses and grasp the truth that lies beyond mere appearances.
 The following passage is very often cited in this connection:

 Everything that the bodily senses attain, that which is also called sensible, is incessantly changing….
 But what is not constant cannot be perceived; for that is perceived that is comprehended in knowledge.
 But something that is incessantly changing cannot be comprehended.
 Therefore we should not expect pure truth from the bodily senses (Eighty-three Different Questions, q.9).